psrenergy/.github/profile/README.md

 Here we host:
 - Open-Source software
 - Utilities for PSR users
-- Documentation, manual and release notes of our products
+- Documentations, manuals and release notes of our products